Structural properties of semilinear SPDEs driven by cylindrical stable processes: Introduction

 To cover interesting cases, we consider processes $Z$ which take values in a Hilbert space $U$ usually greater than $H$.
 Moreover $A : $ dom$(A) \subset H \to H $ is a linear possibly unbounded operator which generates a $C_0$-semigroup $(e^{tA})$ on $H$ and $F : H \to H$ denotes a Lipschitz continuous and bounded function.

 In the case when $Z$ is a Wiener process the theory of equations \eqref{ab} is well understood.
 The situation changes completely in the stable noise case and new phenomena appear.
 For instance, even in the linear case $F=0$, it is not known when solutions of \eqref{ab} have c\`adl\`ag trajectories.
 That lack of c\`adl\`ag regularity is possible was noted in (\cite[Proposition 9.4.4]{PeZ}) in a similar situation.
-Another difficulty is related to the fact that general necessary and sufficient conditions for absolute continuity of stable measures on Hilbert spaces exist only in the subclass of Gaussian measures.
+Another difficulty is related to the fact that general necessary and sufficient conditions for absolute continuity of stable measures on Hilbert spaces do not exist.

-Structural properties of solutions in the case when $Z$ is a cylindrical Wiener process were an object of a large number of papers (see \cite{DZ}, \cite{DZ1} and the references therein).
-Some results are also available when $Z$ has a non-trivial Gaussian component (see \cite{RW}, \cite{PZ4} and the references therein).
-The situation is different if the L\'evy process $Z$ has no a Gaussian part.
-Even the existence of regular densities for the transition probability functions has been analyzed rather recently and only in finite dimensions, i.e., for ordinary differential stochastic differential equations (see e.g. \cite{PZ5} and the references therein).

-According to a well known result due to Doob, see \cite[Theorem 4.2.1]{DZ1}, our Theorems \ref{irre} and \ref{main} about irreducibility and strong Feller property show that the process $X = (X_t^x)$ in \eqref{ab} has at most one invariant measure.
-We also deal with a closely related question of existence of regular densities for the transition probability functions.
-The lack of translation invariant measures in infinite dimensional spaces makes these problems more difficult.
-We restrict our considerations to SPDEs with additive noise as even in this case some new phenomena, related to the cylindrical L\'evy noise, appear.
-We hope that the results presented here will form a proper starting point to treat general equations with multiplicative L\'evy perturbations.
-Let us also mention that the recent reference \cite{PeZ} is mostly concerned with existence questions for SPDEs driven by L\'evy noises rather than with structural properties of the solutions.
+We restrict our considerations to SPDEs with additive noise as even in this case some new phenomena, related to the cylindrical L\'evy noise, appear.{ We hope that the results presented here will form a proper starting point to treat general equations with multiplicative L\'evy perturbations}.

 In this paper we consider a {\it cylindrical $\alpha$-stable process} $Z= (Z_t)$, $\alpha \in (0,2)$, defined by the orthogonal expansion

 where $(e_n)$ is an orthonormal basis of $H$ and $Z_t^n$ are independent, real valued, normalized, symmetric $\alpha$-stable processes defined on a fixed stochastic basis.
 Moreover, $(\beta_n)$ is a given, possibly unbounded, sequence of {\it positive} numbers.